Frequently Asked Questions

 A. Go to our Apply online pages .
 Be aware that you will need to use your nine digit student number to apply.
 New students – This will be on your course offer letter.

 Q. I am a Foundation Student going into the first year of my main degree.
 Can I apply for accommodation?

 A. Not through Aston University Accommodation.
 Foundation year students returning for the first year of their degree under an integrated 4 or 5 year course are classed as returning students and therefore not covered under our Nominations Agreement.
-If they want to live in ASV they must apply directly to Unite Students.
+If they want to live on campus, they must apply directly to Unite Students.

 Q. I have accepted my offer through UCAS but I get an error message while trying to apply saying my details are invalid and do not exist.

 A. It can take at least 48 hours from when you accept an offer through UCAS for the accommodation system to be updated.
 Please email accommodation if it has taken longer than this (weekends do not count).
 For Postgraduate Students, you may get this message if you haven't paid the deposit payment for the course.

 Please also make sure you have entered your personal information correctly.
 If your first name, last name, DOB or student ID do not match what the University has on their system, you will also see this error message.
 Please email accommodation if you are having this problem.

 Q. Can I apply for one term?

 A. Yes – 25 rooms are set aside for single term lets.
 After these have been allocated, you will go on a waiting list in case any of the 25 cancel.
 Please see allocation policy for more details.
 Applicants for Term 2 will also be limited to these same 25 rooms.
 If you are unsuccessful, we strongly advise you to visit the aston student home exchange for more information.